NHRA field set for Sunday’s final eliminations in Topeka

 Qualifying wrapped up Saturday for the NHRA Heartland Nationals in Topeka, and some familiar names took the top positions.

 Defending Funny Car champion J.R.
-Todd set the fastest time over four qualifying runs with a time of 3.924 seconds on Friday night.
-It was Todd’s second top spot this season, and it earned him a bye in tomorrow’s first round of eliminations.
+Todd set the fastest time over four qualifying runs with a run of 3.924 seconds Friday night.
+It was Todd’s second top spot this season, and it earned him a bye in Sunday’s first round of eliminations.

+“That’s pretty awesome because I don’t have too many No. 1 qualifiers under my belt,” Todd said after clinching the 100th No. 1 for his team. “...
+We have a really good car heading into race day tomorrow and no reason that we can’t turn on four win lights.
+That’s the plan for tomorrow.”

 Steve Torrence, who is attempting to win his fifth straight race, aided that effort by notching the fastest time in Top Fuel qualifying.
 His run of 3.760 seconds, also set on Friday night, earned Torrence his 21st career No. 1 seed.
 It is Torrence’s second top qualifying spot this year.
 Should Torrence win his first-round matchup, he will earn a bye into the semifinals due to the 14-car field in Top Fuel.